nishant9083/ColorSAR/Readme.md

 ![Model 1 Result2](https://github.com/user-attachments/assets/6fabe51c-476c-4f10-b8f7-4c93e31534c1)

-*This model was trained using both the **L** (luminance) and **AB** (chrominance) channels of original color SAR images.
+*This model was trained using both the **L** (luminance) and **AB** (chrominance) channels of original color SAR images as input-output pairs.
 As a result, the colorization output is highly accurate, demonstrating that this model effectively captures the underlying color information.
 The successful performance in this model proves the efficacy of the colorization approach.*

 #### **Model 2: Trained on L Channel of Noisy, Uncolored SAR Images (Post-Denoising) with AB Channel of Original Color SAR Images**